prodigyfinance/ml2p/docs/tutorial/index.rst

   $ ml2p training-job create boston-train boston-20200901 --model-type boston

-The first argument is the name of the training job, the second is name of the dataset.
+The first argument is the name of the training job, the second is the name of the dataset.
 You will need to have uploaded some training data.
 The `--model-type` argument is optional -- if you have only a single model defined in `ml2p.yml`, ML2P will automatically select that one for you.